GustavoSantiago113/Web-Resume/README.md

 ## Inspiration

-The inspiration for this website comes from multiple sources around internet
+The inspiration for this website comes from multiple sources around internet.